brefphp/laravel-bridge/README.md

 Package to use Laravel on AWS Lambda with [Bref](https://bref.sh/).

-**This package is only necessary to use Laravel Queues with SQS.** For anything else, like websites or APIs, read the [Bref documentation for Laravel](https://bref.sh/docs/frameworks/laravel.html).
+This package provides the following benefits:

+- it configures Laravel for AWS Lambda (for websites, APIs or workers)
+- it provides a bridge to run Laravel Queues worker on AWS Lambda

+You can read the [Bref documentation for Laravel](https://bref.sh/docs/frameworks/laravel.html) for more documentation.

 In any case, it is recommended to [first learn about serverless, AWS Lambda and Bref](https://bref.sh/docs/) before using this package.